Chapter Eight: Graduate Assistants, Graduate Research Assistants, Graduate Teaching Assistants

-Since the responsibilities or requirements of graduate students vary by academic discipline, each department is required to define clearly expectations for its students on assistantships.
+Since the responsibilities or requirements of graduate students vary by academic discipline, each department is required to define expectations for its students on assistantships.
 These graduate student appointments do not carry faculty status or other faculty rights or responsibilities.

 Graduate Assistant: Graduate assistants (GAs) are graduate students who provide academic and program support.
 GA responsibilities may be administrative or academic in nature.
 Administrative responsibilities might consist of duties unrelated directly to teaching or research (such as academic advising, program planning, advising student groups, and assisting with the administration of student services offices).
 Academic responsibilities may include grading examinations, problem sets, and/or lab assignments, setting up displays for lectures or laboratory sections, and preparing or maintaining equipment used in laboratory sections.